Forecast: South swell to slowly drop as trade winds pick up

+Drier air moving in from east to west Friday will limit shower coverage through the weekend.

-A High Surf Advisory (HSA) for S facing shores of all islands remains in effect today.
-After this swell diminishes, surf is expected to be below advisory-levels along all shores into the middle of next week.
-However, surf will not be flat as a smaller long-period S swell is expected over the weekend, with another maybe early next week.
+A high surf advisory for south-facing shores of all islands remains in effect today.
+After this swell diminishes, surf is expected to be below advisory levels along all shores into the middle of next week.
+However, surf will not be flat as a smaller long-period south swell is expected over the weekend, with another maybe early next week.

 Copyright 2020 Hawaii News Now.
 All rights reserved.